 - Gifts of other possessions (for example, heirlooms, intellectual property, paintings, patents, antiques, jewelry and collections)

-Please contact Daniel L. Pudvah, our Development Director, using the contact box in the upper-right corner of this page, for more information about planned giving to Central Vermont Home Health & Hospice.
+Please contact Kim Farnum, Manager of Community Relations & Development, using the contact box in the upper-right corner of this page, for more information about planned giving to Central Vermont Home Health & Hospice.
 We recommend that you also contact your financial advisor when you consider making a planned gift.

 Please Note: If you have already included CVHHH in your will or estate plan, we respectfully ask that you notify us so that we may properly thank you and acknowledge your donation.